 10 Tips for Baby-Proofing Your Home

-Keeping your baby safe is a top priority.
-Child-proofing your home is an essential part of creating a safe haven for your baby, especially when your baby starts crawling and cruising around the house.
+The safety of your baby is a top priority.
+Baby-proofing your home is an essential part of creating a safe haven for your child, especially when your baby starts crawling and cruising around the house.

 Here are some tips on baby-proofing your home as your baby’s mobility and curiosity grow: